Hospital Assistant John Hennen MD (Ed 1821)

 Malta 17 May 1825 Arrived from England.

-Malta 12 May 1825 Birth of a daughter, Sarah Jane to John Hennen MD, Hospital Assistant to the Forces and Sarah Anne, his wife.
-The child was baptised on 10 June 1825 in the Government Chapel by the Rev John Cleugh Chaplain to the Forces.
+Malta 12 May 1825 Birth of Sarah Jane to Hospital Assistant to the Forces John Hennen MD and Sarah Anne.
+The child was baptised on 10 June 1825 in the Government Chapel by the Rev John Cleugh Chaplain to Government.

 28 Oct 1825 Returned to England in medical charge of detachments.